Jombinoy/file-upload-service/README.md

 ### Download File
 - GET `/api/download/:id`
-- Downloads a file using its MongoDB ID
+- Downloads a file using its MySQL file ID

 ### Delete File
 - DELETE `/api/delete/:id`
-- Deletes a file and its metadata using its MongoDB ID
+- Deletes a file and its metadata using its MySQL file ID

 ### List Files
 - GET `/api/files`